zecevic-matej/Not-All-Causal-Inference-is-the-Same/README.md

 * `aux` contains helper functions
 * `models` contains base functions like neural nets, sum-product networks but also the actual (T)NCM
-* `expX` reproduces an experiment as found in the paper
+* `expX.py` reproduces an experiment as found in the paper (e.g. `exp1.py` reproduces the results from Figure 6 of the main paper)